alexhulbert/Cryogen/README.md

 <h4>Manual app/data restore</h4>
 + The data restore process will be almost exactly like the iCloud one, only there is no prefix and the program will somehow have to __differentiate between the app and its data__.
 + The _app_ restoration will be different, however.
 It will need to load the ipas onto the device, ignoring or updating duplicates.
-This can work in a similar fassion to dragging the ipas into the device in [25pp](http://pro.25pp.com/ppwin)
++ All app restoration will be done using the appInstall.sh file located in the "code" folder.
+I've heard that the matadata and artwork don't copy over correctly, but I have yet to verify this for myself.

 <h4>Metadata Manager</h4>
 + Finally, the program will need to parse itunesmetadata.plist.